 Under § 15F, an LLA may grant a license to a farmer-winery, licensed under § 19B or licensed in another state, to sell wine for consumption at an indoor or outdoor agricultural event, as sanctioned by the Massachusetts Department of Agriculture, as long as the requirements listed under § 15F are met.
 A licensee under this section may also offer samples of wine to prospective customers at the agricultural event without charge.

-Agricultural events are sanctioned by the Department of Agriculture and generally include farmers’ markets and agricultural fairs.
-The farmer-winery/applicant must submit documentation to the LLA evidencing that the event is sanctioned by the Massachusetts Dept. of Agriculture as an “agricultural event.”
+First, the Massachusetts Department of Agricultural Resources must classify the event as an “agricultural event.”
+Then, the LLA will determine whether an application for a license is for an “agricultural event.”
+The LLA will consider several factors in determining whether an event qualifies as an “agricultural event.”
+Agricultural events generally include farmers’ markets and agricultural fairs.
 This type of license is issued at the sole discretion of the LLA and does not require the approval of the ABCC, but cannot overlap any area or premises that is already covered by an existing license.

 What is the difference between a Pub Brewery and Farmer Brewery?